 (d) Camber angle per wheel on the rear axle between -1.9 degrees and -0.6 degrees;

-(e) In addition, the toe IN/OUT angle in absolute value shall be lower than or equal to the values used in the candidate vehicles for the front axle.
+(e) In addition, the toe IN/OUT angle in absolute value shall be less than or equal to the values used in the candidate vehicles for the front axle.

 1.6.3.
-Vehicles acceptable suspension and static tuning for RWD vehicles
+Vehicles’ acceptable suspension and static tuning for RWD vehicles

 1.6.3.1.
 Vehicles used for candidate tyres, loaded condition as described in paragraph 1.5.4.: